shermanhuman/perfectputty/README.md

 Reference: http://dag.wiee.rs/blog/content/improving-putty-settings-on-windows

 ### Terminal-type string
 Maybe: PuTTY defaults to the "xterm" string, which some Linuxes limit to 16 colors.
-Could change it to "xterm-256color" for more terminal colors, but it breaks our color scheme.
+Could change it to "xterm-256color" or "putty-256color" for more terminal colors, but it breaks our simple color scheme.